 Firstly, weight training allows you to build strength.
 Now, strength may not be something you usually associate with running, but it means a lot more than the ability to lift something heavy.
 Muscular strength is defined as “the ability to exert a maximal amount of force for a short period of time”, in the context of running that means you have an increased capacity for things like bursts of speed.
 The upshot being that you’re a lot more in control of your body whilst running, making sure your running is a lot more efficient.

 Another benefit of building muscles is form and posture.
 Running may seem like an exercise largely focussed on the lower half of body, but good running form utilises a lot more than just the legs.
 Although it isn’t as obvious, the core plays a massive part in running, maintaining balance as well as a good posture.

 The upper body is something that’s often neglected in running.
 However, it’s this part of the body that builds momentum to go forward, utilising the weight of the arms to generate a rhythm with the legs.
 Next time you go out running try to let your arms sag at the sides and you’ll see how important they are.

 A good full body gym workout means that not only can you work on specific areas that may have been neglected by running alone, but you can also make the whole thing more efficient; meaning it all works together as one seamless running machine.

 6 gym exercises to help build strength for running

 Here are a few examples of exercises to incorporate into your gym routine.
-Always remember to keep the weights light as a beginner until you have the form correct (ask a personal trainer) and increase only when you’re confident to do so.
+Always remember to keep the weights light until you have the form correct (ask a personal trainer) and increase only when you’re confident to do so.

 1. Weighted Squats